Q: "Decimation", "Reduction", "Simplification". Are these all the same?

 A: This is because the boundary of the mesh is not allowed to be changed so there is too few degrees of freedom for the polygon reduction algorithm to adequately reduce the model uniformly and still achieve the desired level of polygon reduction.
 Rather than having some preference go to the boundary vertices for reduction/movement, all reduction/movement must be done with non-boundary vertices which leads to extreme movement of interior vertices.
 To fix this problem, reduce the amount of polygon reduction wanted or disable the "Lock the vertex positions of vertices on mesh borders" checkbox and use the "Boundary preservation weight" type-in value instead.

-Q: Material attributes such as color, texture mapping, RGB colors, etc. look vastly different after polygon reduction.
+Q: Material attributes might look vastly different after polygon reduction.
 How can I prevent these visual changes from occurring?

 A: These are termed "Material Attributes" in the polygon reduction algorithm.
 The basic job of the reduction algorithm is to remove vertices in order to collapse polygons into fewer numbers of polygons.
-However, this often leads to less visually pleasing results since materials, RGB colors, vertex normals (creases), etc. are not taken into account during the reduction process.
+However, this often leads to less visually pleasing results since material attributes are not taken into account during the reduction process.
 To increase the importance of these attributes, increase the "Material preservation weight" type-in value shown on the "Weightings" panel or enable the "Lock the vertex positions bordering two materials" checkbox on the same panel.
 The latter checkbox will prevent vertices from moving at all if they have different material characteristics on either polygon to be collapsed.

 Q: I had 100 normals and 20 uv tangents in my original model, but the simplified model contains 234 normals and 234 uv tangents.
 Why?
 Can I fix it?